Three key questions: Which of UW’s spring newcomers will make an immediate impact this fall?

 But in Huard, the Huskies get the most prolific passer in the history of the state.
 The five-star early enrollee threw for 13,214 career yards in three-plus seasons at Kennedy Catholic High School and arrives as one of the most coveted quarterback recruits in program history.
 But, after running the air raid on the prep level, he’ll have to adapt to a new offensive system as well as drastically improved defenses.

-So, with all that said: let the quarterback competition commence.
+So, with all that said: Let the quarterback competition commence.

 3. TE Quentin Moore — sophomore — 6-5, 245